Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Results and discussion

 \section{Results and discussion}

-We carry out the numerical solution of Equation~(\ref{slme}) to find out the time evolved state of the system.
-The simulation is done for a variety of parameters to explore the effects of dissipation on the process of collapses and revivals for both types of nonlinearities.
+We carry out the numerical solution of Equation~(\ref{slme}) to compute the time evolved state of the system.
+We have evaluated all the physical quantities in atomic units (a.u.) by substituting $\hbar$ and $k_{B}$ equal to $1$.
+These are convenient units and their use is a standard practice in atomic physics community.
+The simulations are done for a variety of parameters to explore the effects of dissipation on the process of collapses and revivals for both types of non-linearities.
 We finally calculate the expectation value of oscillator amplitude $\langle a\rangle$ as a function of time.
+Throughout this paper when plot $\langle a\rangle$ in different circumstances, we mean its real part.

-The dynamics is observed at a time scale much smaller than the classical time period, revival time period and super revival time period.
-The parameters in the numerical calculations are chosen to match a physically viable situation corresponding to red light with angular frequency $\omega_{0}=(0.15 \pi)/2$ atomic unit (a.u.), passing through a nonlinear medium.
-The initial amplitude of the coherent state pertaining to photon of red light is taken to be $\alpha=-1.9$.
-As mentioned earlier we take discrete set of modes for the bath oscillators and the coupling strengths given by the Gaussian model given in Equation~(\ref{gj}).
-The relevant frequencies for which coupling is appreciable are between $-2 \omega_{0}$ to $2 \omega_{0}$ and the coupling of the system with modes outside this range is negligible for $K=500$.
-The damping parameter $\gamma$ represents the overall coupling strength between the system and environment and can be computed from Equation~(\ref{gj}) by substituting the value of $\omega_j=\omega_0$.
-The strength of the nonlinearity in the medium is defined by parameters $b_1$ and $b_2$ appearing in Equation~(\ref{b1-b2}).
-We study the effect of system-environment coupling on collapses and revival of the wave packet by varying the dissipation parameter $\gamma$.
-In addition to this, we have also studied the behavior of revival and collapses as a function of nonlinearity of the medium.
+The time step for evolution in the simulations is chosen to be much smaller than the classical time period which in turn is smaller than the revival time and the super revival time.
+The parameters in the numerical calculations are chosen to match a physically viable situation corresponding to red light with angular frequency $\omega_{0}=0.15 \pi$ a.u. ($\lambda=600$ nm), passing through a non-linear medium.
+The initial amplitude of the coherent state pertaining to red light is taken to be $\alpha=1.9$.
+The damping parameter $\gamma$ represents the overall coupling strength between the system and environment and $\gamma=0.00001$ a.u., $ 0.0001$ a.u. and $0.001$ a.u. correspond to the weak, intermediate and strong damping respectively ($\gamma$ value of $0.0001$ a.u. corresponds to $6.58\times 10^{11}$Hz).
+The strength of the non-linearity in the medium is defined by parameters $b_1$ and $b_2$ appearing in Equation~(\ref{b1-b2}).
+We study the effect of system-environment coupling on collapses and revivals of the wave packet by varying the dissipation parameter $\gamma$.
+In addition to this, we have also studied the behavior of revival and collapses as a function of non-linearity of the medium.